 This is about personal reconciliation between leaders, not the restoration of the church leader's former position.
 Whether or not the church leader ever holds another ministry leadership position, there are personal relationships that need to be healed.

 Trust was violated.
 Betrayal was felt.
-Anger, confusion, hurt, and disappointment needs to be processed.
+Anger, confusion, hurt, and disappointment need to be processed.
 Eventually, forgiveness must be granted to the repentant church leader.
 This all takes time.

 Friend Reconciliation